Raeesah Khan

-Raeesah Begum binte Farid Khan (Jawi: راعيسىه خن; born 10 November 1993) is a Singaporean social activist and former politician.
-A former member of the Workers' Party (WP), she was the Member of Parliament (MP) for the Compassvale division of Sengkang Group Representation Constituency (GRC) between 2020 and 2021.
+Raeesah Begum binte Farid Khan (born 10 November 1993) is a Singaporean social activist and former politician.
+A former member of the opposition Workers' Party (WP), she was the Member of Parliament (MP) for the Compassvale division of Sengkang Group Representation Constituency (GRC) between 2020 and 2021.

-Raeesah resigned from the WP on 30 November 2021 after she admitted to repeatedly lying in Parliament on multiple occasions.
+In 2016, Raeesah founded the Reyna Movement, an organisation offering up-skilling programs and community engagement to marginalised women and children.
+She joined the WP in 2018, having been a volunteer for its grassroots activities.

+In the 2020 general election, Raeesah stood in Sengkang GRC as part of a four-member WP team, which defeated the governing People's Action Party (PAP) in an upset.
+Prior to polling day, two police reports were filed against her, alleging that she had made inappropriate online comments on Singaporean racial and religious discrimination.
+On 17 September, she received a formal warning from the police for said online comments.

+Starting from 3 August 2021, Raeesah falsely alleged on multiple occasions that a police officer inappropriately commented on a rape victim she had accompanied to a police station.
+On 30 November 2021, she resigned from Parliament and the WP after acknowledging that the allegation was false.

 Early life

 Raeesah is the daughter of ethnic Malay parents of mixed-race ancestry.
 Her father, Farid Khan bin Kaim Khan, is a marine service businessman of mixed Indian-Pakistani descent and a candidate in the 2017 presidential election.
 His wife, Naeemah Shaik bte Abu Bakar, is of Arab descent.
 She has a younger brother, Yusuf Khan.

 Raeesah studied economics and marketing at Murdoch University.

 Career

 In 2016, Raeesah founded the Reyna Movement, an organisation aiming to empower marginalised women and children through up-skilling programs and community engagement.
 It has worked with women's shelters, the homeless, at-risk children and low-income families in Singapore.